 Sahiwal breed cattle are primarily reared for milk production.
-Its origin can be traced in in the central and southern parts of Pakistan-Punjab, mainly in the districts of Montgomery (now called Sahiwal) and Okara.
-In India Sahiwal can be found in districts of Rohtak, Karnal, Hisar, Gurgaon in Haryana state, Union Territory of Delhi and in West Uttar Pradesh.
+Its origin can be traced in the central and southern parts of Pakistan-Punjab, mainly in the districts of Montgomery (now called Sahiwal) and Okara.
+In India, Sahiwal can be found in districts of Rohtak, Karnal, Hisar, Gurgaon in Haryana state, Union Territory of Delhi and in West Uttar Pradesh.
 This area is characterized by a subtropical and arid climate.
 There are although their numbers have dwindled considerably.
-There are no authentic records available to explain how in early days this breed developed.
-It is believed that it is a mixture of strains of diverse breeds that migrated from south of India, north of Pakistan and the adjoining territory of Afghanistan.
-There is an apparent similarity with the Gir breed hence it is considered as parental breed of Sahiwal cattle.
+There are no authentic records available to explain how in the early days this breed developed.
+It is believed that it is a mixture of strains of diverse breeds that migrated from the south of India, north of Pakistan and the adjoining territory of Afghanistan.
+There is an apparent similarity with the Gir breed hence it is considered as a parental breed of Sahiwal cattle.

-In India Sahiwal breeding herds are mostly restricted to various institutions and military farms in the northern parts of the country.
-The best known being at the National Dairy Research Institute at Karnal.
+In India Sahiwal, breeding herds are mostly restricted to various institutions and military farms in the northern parts of the country.
+The best-known being at the National Dairy Research Institute at Karnal.
 A cooperative progeny testing program was established in 1982/83 between 9 institutional herds.
 These farms have around 900 cows and according to the plan 6–8 young bulls in each set are progeny tested of which one or two will be selected.
 In north India Sahiwal-HF crosses (Also called Frieswal) have been found to have improved productivity and fertility.

-In many countries Sahiwal and Bos taurus crosses have shown high milk producing capability and beef production but adaptability to local hot climate has been a big constraint.
+In many countries, Sahiwal and Bos taurus crosses have shown high milk-producing capability and beef production but adaptability to local hot climate has been a big constraint.

-Unfortunately, in many countries the Sahiwal population has been derived from few imported bulls and cows.
+Unfortunately, in many countries, the Sahiwal population has been derived from a few imported bulls and cows.
 For example, the current Sahiwal population in Kenya is the progeny of some 60 bulls and 12 cows imported between 1939 and 1963 sourced from Pusa in Bihar, which suggests considerable in-breeding.
 Kenya is the main repository of Bos indicus cattle and Sahiwal is the main and important source of stock and semen for the continent.
 In Kenya, a National Sahiwal Stud was established in 1962 at Naivasha and its genetics was introduced both as a pure breed for grading of unimproved local cattle, and for crossbreeding with European breeds.
-In this breeding program Sahiwal bulls have been used to cross HF cows or local non-descript inferior genetic cows.
-In African countries Sahiwal has made important contributions to most of the new breeds of mixed zebu – European ancestry.
+In this breeding program, Sahiwal bulls have been used to cross HF cows or local non-descript inferior genetic cows.
+In African countries, Sahiwal has made important contributions to most of the new breeds of mixed zebu – European ancestry.